nutonomy/nuscenes-devkit/docs/instructions_nuimages.md

   If the pedestrian is dragging an object, then do not include it.
  - `vehicle.*`
    - Include extremities (e.g. side view mirrors, taxi heads, police sirens, etc.); exceptions are the crane arms on construction vehicles.
-   - If there is a rider (and any passengers or objects) in the vehicle (or on the vehicle, in the case of motorcycles, bicycles, and personal mobility vehicles), the rider (and, if applicable, the passengers as well as objects) should be included in the polygon for the vehicle.
+   - If there is a rider (and any passengers or objects) in the vehicle (or on the vehicle, in the case of motorcycles and bicycles), the rider (and, if applicable, the passengers as well as objects) should be included in the polygon for the vehicle.
  - `static_object.bicycle_rack`
    - All bicycles in a bicycle rack should not be annotated.